meetbryce/unify/docs/BUILDING_CONNECTORS.md

 ## Paging strategies

-The RESTAdapter supports different strategies for paging through multiple results:
+The RESTConnector supports different strategies for paging through multiple results:

     pageAndCount - a page number and count parameters are supplied.
 Paging continues until a result page smaller than the count (page size) is returned.